JayO-1/HandGestureMusicPlayer/README.md

 # HandGestureMusicPlayer
-Music Player for Spotify controlled using Hand Gesture Recognition, using MediaPipe for feature extraction and a simple Neural Network for classification.
+A music player for Spotify that is controlled using hand gesture recognition, using MediaPipe for hand feature extraction and a simple Neural Network for classification, created with TensorFlow.
-Created for Final Year Computer Science Project at the University of Manchester
+Built for my Final Year Computer Science Dissertation at the University of Manchester.

 ## Repo Structure